🗳️ VOTE DAY IS TUESDAY JUNE 23 — GET OUT AND VOTE!

 The referendum must follow Article V — the same constitutional rules that govern tribal officer elections.
 A full, formal member referendum.
 Not a casual vote.

 The proposed amendment deletes this protection entirely.
 Today the Tribal Chairperson is constitutionally required to certify any gaming ordinance for a member referendum within 10 days — it is a mandatory constitutional duty, not a choice.
 After the amendment, that requirement is gone.
 Gaming is no longer classified as a fundamental right.
-The Tribal Council — confirmed by a 17-2 chairman-aligned majority — can authorize gaming without the chairman ever being required to put it to a member vote.
+The Tribal Council can authorize gaming without the chairman ever being required to put it to a member vote.
 The June 23 vote on this amendment may be the last time this protection exists.

 Source: Exhibit 1 — Proposed Amendment to Tribal Constitution · Voted 17-2 by the Lumbee Tribal Council · April 16, 2026.
 The current constitution language is drawn from the provisions being amended as stated in the amendment document itself.